devopsdays/devopsdays-web/content/events/2019-minneapolis/sponsor.md

 <tr><td>5 minute pitch to full audience in optimal timeslot (including streaming if applicable)</td><td>&nbsp;</td><td>&nbsp;</td><td bgcolor="gold">&nbsp;</td></tr>
 </table>

-* There are a limited number of Platinum sponsorships available.
+* There are a limited number of Platinum sponsorships available, and 2019 Platinum sponsorships are now sold out.

 </div>